katerinanavab/javadocs/docs/unit01/notes102.md

 #### String Literals
 {:.no_toc}

-The ``"Hi there!"`` is called a **string literal**, and it can have zero to many characters enclosed in starting and ending double quotes.
+The ``"Hi there!"`` in the print statement above is called a **string literal**, and it can have zero to many characters, enclosed in starting and ending double quotes.

 ### Syntax: the "grammar" of Java